House votes to impeach President Donald Trump

 "If we do not act now, we would be derelict in our duty."

-She was the first to speak Wednesday morning as the House of Representatives began debating two articles of impeachment against Trump.
+She was the first to speak Wednesday morning as the House began debating the articles of impeachment.

+"The question now is will the Senate uphold its duty, will the senators uphold their oath, do the senators want to hear from the witnesses, do they want a real trial?
+We have to hope that they do," he said.

+McConnell said via Twitter that he would discuss the vote on the Senate Thursday morning.

-Wednesday's debate time was expected to be equally divided between the House's Democratic majority and Republican minority, overseen by House judiciary committee Chairman Rep. Jerrold Nadler and ranking Republican Rep. Doug Collins.
+Wednesday's debate time was equally divided between the House's Democratic majority and Republican minority, overseen by House judiciary committee Chairman Rep. Jerrold Nadler and ranking Republican Rep. Doug Collins.

 Collins used his time to argue that Trump committed no crimes.